 Helen Clark and John Key went head-to-head, but by ignoring the big issue neither were able to offer a defining moment

 It was the moment of engagement that voters have been longing to see.
 Clark and Key went head-to-head.
 Old media ran interference.
-The YouTube generation entered the debate with some tough, relevant questions and New Zealand television entered a new era of direct participatory politics.
+The YouTube generation entered the debate with some tough, relevant questions and

 Last night’s leaders’ debate on TV One was a quantum leap forward from the controlled, contrived and mechanically balanced television debates of years gone by.